 If you’ve made many bras before, you may already know if your breasts are different shapes.
 If you’re new to bra making, try on different bras you own and look to see: is one breast consistently spilling over while the other fits well, or conversely, does one cup always show wrinkles that indicate there’s excess room in the cup?
 Depending on your breasts, you may even be able to tell just by looking at them in the mirror.

-The best way to tell if you need to adjust for asymmetry in the Willowdale is to make a muslin (test version) in a single size and review it in the mirror.
+The best way to tell if you need to adjust for asymmetry is to make a muslin (test version) in a single size and review it in the mirror.
 Does one side fit well while the other side is too small or too big?
 If so, you may want to make an asymmetrical bra.

 Ultimately, it’s up to you whether you’d like to make this adjustment.
 Anyone who wears ready-made bras is stuck wearing a bra that’s a single size, and most of us don’t notice the asymmetry on others.
 But part of what makes sewing so amazing is that we can create custom garments that fit our exact shape, so if you’d like to give it a try as part of your bra-making journey, go for it!